Parallel-in-Time/pySDC/pySDC/projects/Monodomain/README.rst

 Running the code
 ----------------
 Due to their complexity, ionic models are coded in C++ and wrapped to Python.
-Therefore, befofore running any example you need to compile the ionic models by running the following command in the root folder:
+Therefore, before running any example you need to compile the ionic models by running the following command in the root folder:

 .. code-block::